 In CalculiX a rather simple model to calculate cyclic crack propagation is implemented.
-In order to perform a crack propagation calculation the following steps have to be done:
+In order to perform a crack propagation calculation the following procedure is to be followed:

-- A static calculation for the uncracked structure (using volumetric elements) for one or more steps must have been performed and the results (at least stresses; if applicable, also the temperatures) must have been stored in a frd-file. - For the crack propagation itself a model consisting of at least all cracks to be considered meshed using S3-shell elements must be created.
-The orientation of all shell elements used to model one and the same crack should consistent, i.e. when viewing the crack from one side of the crack shape all nodes should be numbered clockwise or all nodes should be numbered counterclockwise.
-Preferably, also the mesh of the uncracked structure should be contained. - The material parameters for the crack propagation law implemented in CalculiX must have been determined.
-Alternatively, the user may code his/her own crack propagation law in routine crackrate.f.
+- A static calculation (usually called a Low Cycle Fatigue = LCF calculation) for the uncracked structure (using volumetric elements) for one or more steps must have been performed and the results (at least stresses; if applicable, also the temperatures) must have been stored in a frd-file. - Optionally a frequency calculation (usually called a High Cycle Fatigue = HCF calculation) for the uncracked structure has been performed and the results (usually stresses) have been stored in a frd-file. - For the crack propagation itself a model consisting of at least all cracks to be considered meshed using S3-shell elements must be created.
+The orientation of all shell elements used to model one and the same crack should 6.9 Types of analysis consistent, i.e. when viewing the crack from one side of the crack shape all nodes should be numbered clockwise or all nodes should be numbered counterclockwise.
+Preferably, also the mesh of the uncracked structure should be contained (the crack propagation can be easier interpreted if the structure in which the crack propagates is also visualized).

-• The procedure CRACK PROPAGATION must have been selected with appropriate parameters.
+- The material parameters for the crack propagation law implemented in CalculiX must have been determined.
+Alternatively, the user may code his/her own crack propagation law in routine crackrate.f. - The procedure CRACK PROPAGATION must have been selected with appropriate parameters.
+Within the CRACK PROPAGATION step the optional keyword card HCF may have been selected.